Erdington Historical Society

 Events included a trip to the famous Newman Coffin Works Museum in Birmingham and the Christmas quiz.

 COVID: Please note, the Society meetings are currently postponed.
-A decision will be made in September as to when the meetings will resume.
+A decision will be made in the new year as to when the meetings will resume.
 Thank you for your patience at this time.